 Reaching Generation Debt: New Products and Strategies

-In Filene’s final CU Tomorrow brief we invite Anya Kamenetz, a staff writer at Fast Company magazine and the author of Generation Debt, to address the question: How can credit unions better serve young adults?
+In Filene’s final CU Tomorrow brief, Anya Kamenetz, a staff writer at Fast Company magazine and the author of Generation Debt, addresses the question: How can credit unions better serve young adults?

 Report Number 188